Why #Clockblockers want to turn back time on ‘Timeless”s cancellation

 We’ve had our fair share of powerful women in sci-fi ever since Katniss Everdeen started notching arrows in The Hunger Games, but a female academic who just so happens to be a core member of a team of time-jumping badasses is almost too good to be true.

-Samantha concurs.
+Samantha concurred.
 “It is so refreshing to watch a well-rounded, brilliant female protagonist.
 She never dumbs anything down for the men around her.
 She never uses her sexuality to accomplish her mission.
 She’s strong, feminine, smart, and willing to make tough decisions and sacrifices to protect the innocent and the people she loves.”

 “It’s so refreshing to see someone that is not only endearingly relatable, with attainable heroic qualities, but who exists outside of the labels of ‘friend’, ‘sister’, ‘daughter’, ‘wife’, or ‘mother’.
 She’s all those things and more.
 Abigail Spencer portrays Lucy with such genuine heart wrapped in quiet subtleties of grief, effervescent wonder, and hope, it’s hard not to absolutely adore the character.”

 The finale might be behind us, but most of the fans are still looking forward to the future.
-One fan in the UK is still racking her brains around one plot thread left dangling.
+One fan in the UK was still racking her brains around one plot thread left dangling.
 “I do wish that we had found out why Flynn’s family was killed by Rittenhouse [the secret organization providing shadowy conflict and compelling mysteries].

 “I think the show could be saved.
 I would like to learn more about Flynn, but it could maybe continue with Lucy and Wyatt’s kids as adults.
 The last scene of the finale left it open for continuation.
 I will definitely keep fighting to #SaveTimeless.”